 Fox News CEO warned against 'crazies' after 2020 election, Dominion says

-The voting machine and technology company's attorney, Justin Nelson, revealed Scott's remarks in a court proceeding on Tuesday in which he argued that Dominion's legal team is entitled to receive the employment contracts of 13 Fox News executives, including Scott.
+The voting machine and technology company's attorney, Justin Nelson, revealed Scott's remarks in a court proceeding earlier this week, in which he argued that Dominion's legal team is entitled to receive the employment contracts of 13 Fox News executives, including Scott.
 She has served as CEO since 2018.
 (Dominion is also suing Fox Corp, the network's parent company.)

-In a ruling yesterday, Delaware Superior Court Judge Eric M. Davis affirmed that Dominion should receive the contracts - the point of contention in Tuesday's hearing.
+In a ruling Wednesday, Delaware Superior Court Judge Eric M. Davis affirmed that Dominion should receive the contracts - the point of contention in the hearing.

 According to Nelson's remarks at the hearing, senior Fox News executives interceded to try to block Fox Business stars Lou Dobbs and Maria Bartiromo from having Trump's campaign attorneys, Sidney Powell and Rudy Giuliani, on their shows to repeat such lies.
 In late 2020, Dobbs and Bartiromo hosted Trump's advocates to make those accusations.

 Fox's attorney, Justin Keller, did not dispute the remarks attributed by Nelson to Fox News CEO Scott.
 Nor did he deny that executives sought to intervene in the two programs' efforts to book Powell and Giuliani even though their claims had been discredited.
-Instead, Fox's attorney made a broader argument against allowing scrutiny of the executives' contracts, saying they were unnecessary given how many documents the network has already turned over to Dominion.
+Instead, he made a broader argument against allowing scrutiny of the executives' contracts, saying that was unnecessary given how many documents the network has already turned over to Dominion.

 Why Dominion hopes Fox News CEO's warning could help make its case

-In his exchanges with the judge, Keller drew a line distinguishing between a host or producer "who are sometimes pre-scripting material for the show, that is going to be tethered to a specific channel's telecast" and a network executive.
+In his exchanges with the judge, Keller, the Fox attorney, drew a line distinguishing between a host or producer "who are sometimes pre-scripting material for the show that is going to be tethered to a specific channel's telecast" and a network executive.

+"That person is going to be far removed from the day-to-day operations of editorial control and discretion over the particular channel's telecast," he said.

 Nelson, the Dominion attorney, retorted by citing a document obtained from Fox that "talks about the daily editorial meeting that occurs, including almost all of these executives that we're looking at right now."